-Post earthquake your area may experience power outages and a disruption of services.
-To make sure that I have access to pain relief after a major earthquake, I keep a full supply of my favorite herbal tinctures, cannabis, and other pain relieving balms and oils.
-In the case of not having power to charge my PEMF device and dry herb vaporizer, I keep several charged battery packs on hand.
+Post-earthquake your area may experience power outages and disruption of services.
+To make sure that I have access to pain relief after a major earthquake, I keep a full supply of my favorite herbal tinctures, cannabis, and other pain-relieving balms and oils like Good Night Lotion and Magic Muscle Ease.
+In the case of not having the power to charge my PEMF device and dry herb vaporizer, I keep several charged battery packs on hand.

 Keep a fully stocked emergency kit on hand

 Purchase a pre-made emergency kit or create your own.
 (Click here to find out what you should include in your emergency kit.)
 Store your supplies in an outdoor storage area, not your garage where it could become buried under debris and other items that may fall during the earthquake.

 Drop to your knees and cover your head and neck.
 If in bed, stay there and cover your head and neck with a pillow.Tweet

 Secure televisions, appliances, and large furniture to prevent them from falling over by securing them with anti-tip straps.

 Create a family plan.
 Plan how to communicate with each other should you not be together when an earthquake hits.Tweet

 Discuss how to stay safe while waiting to be reunited.